 Set Start and End Dates

 Once your estimated template is in our tool, you can use it as a stepping stone to your project plan.
 All the tasks will show up on the Gantt chart, with the resource planned costs.
 Add the duration for each task and you’ll see the tasks chronologically populate a timeline where you can see the entire project in one place.

 Customize Your Gantt

 From here you can begin to control the project, for example, linking tasks that are dependent on one another to start or stop.
 By identifying these dependent tasks you’ll be able to avoid bottlenecks later on in the project.
-You can also color code the Gantt and set milestones to break the larger project into more manageable parts.
+You can also color code the Gantt and set milestones, breaking the larger project into more manageable parts.

 Work in Multiple Project Views

 The tool has multiple project views.
-While managers might prefer the Gantt, teams can choose between a task list, calendar view and Kanban board.
-The latter visualizes workflow and allows teams to manage their backlog and plan for sprints.
+While managers might prefer the Gantt, teams can choose between a task list, calendar view and kanban board.
+The latter visualize workflow and allows teams to manage their backlog and plan for sprints.
 Managers get visibility into the work and can reallocate resources as needed to match their team’s capacity.